-The Stanbridge University Vocational Nursing Program is approved by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT) in Orange County and Los Angeles.
-The Stanbridge University Vocational Nursing program at the Riverside Satellite Campus is pending approval.
+The Stanbridge University Diploma in Vocational Nursing program is approved by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT) at the Orange County and Los Angeles campuses.
+The Associate of Occupational Science in Vocational Nursing program is pending approval by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT) at the Orange County and Los Angeles campus is pending approval.
 The BVNPT is located at 2535 Capitol Oaks Drive Suite 205, Sacramento, CA 95833 and can be reached at (916) 263-7800.
 Their website is www.bvnpt.ca.gov.